Closing Cost Calculator

 Build a detailed estimate of your closing costs with this interactive calculator.
 Enter your home purchase price and loan amount, then edit itemized fees to match your loan estimate: origination fees, appraisal, title insurance, attorney fees, recording charges, prepaid interest, property tax and insurance escrow, and more.
 Every field is editable so you can use actual quotes from your lender or rough industry estimates.
 The calculator automatically suggests typical amounts based on the loan size but shows all fees clearly so you understand what you are paying for.
 Perfect for first-time buyers understanding the full cost of purchasing a home, comparing quotes from different lenders, or preparing for your closing disclosure.
 See your total closing costs broken down by category: loan fees, third-party services, and prepaids.

-For a $400,000 home with a $320,000 loan, typical closing costs are roughly $6,400 to $16,000 (2 to 5 percent of the loan amount), per CFPB estimates.
+For a $400,000 home, typical closing costs are roughly $8,000 to $20,000 (2 to 5 percent of the home's purchase price), per CFPB estimates.
 Use the itemized calculator below to build your personalised estimate.

 Home details